 Wide and Wider Tiny House Trailer Plans

 What if . . .
 You want to live Tiny, but not “that” tiny?
 Sure, there are a lot of attractive elements with living Tiny, but to some, the 8 foot width is just too tight.
-If that’s you, go with a wider tiny house built with these new trailer plans!
+If that is you, go with a wider tiny house built with these new trailer plans!
 Now available here at Mechanical Elements.

 New, Wider Trailer Plans